openstack-archive/ironic-staging-drivers/README.rst

 which doesn't have means to provide a 3rd Party CI at this point in time which is required by Ironic.

+**As Such, the ironic community cannot ensure the working state of these drivers.**

 The intention of this project is to provide a common place for useful drivers resolving the "hundreds of different download sites" problem.